 Short Answer: Yes, if you have a great guide and a small group or private tour.

-In one scenario, you’re searching the internet on your phone for scattered answers from dodgy websites.
-In the scenario with us, you have a passionate and entertaining local with you that is excited to answer your questions and explain their cities history.
-Which would you choose?
+In one scenario, you’re searching the internet on your phone for scattered answers from dodgy websites written by people who may never have been there.
+Alternatively, if you go on a small group tour, you have a passionate and entertaining local guide with you who is excited to answer your questions and explain the city’s history.
+That sounds so much better, right?

 The Uffizi Gallery tells the story of western civilizations’ emergence from centuries of suffering.
-The art signifies a moment where people began to time to think about art, poetry, and culture instead of, “where am I going to get my next meal?”
+The art signifies a moment where people began to think about art, poetry, and culture instead of “Where am I going to get my next meal?”

 This and many other interesting details are discussed on a tour of the Uffizi Gallery!